OnnoGabriel/wordpress-load-webcomponents/readme.txt

 Dynamically load web components or JavaScript libraries to any post or page on your WordPress website.

-Just add a shortcode to the content of a post or a page, for which you want to load a web component or javascript library.
-The shortcode can be called with an URL or with an identifier of the component:
+Just add a shortcode to the content of a post or a page, for which you want to load a web component or JavaScript library.
+The shortcode can be called with an URL or with the name of the component:

 * `[load-webcomponent src="<url>"]`
 * `[load-webcomponent name="<identifier>"]`

-The corresponding URLs for each identifier can be set on the settings page.
+The corresponding URLs for each name can be set on the settings page.
 You will find the settings page in the Settings menu in your administration area.

 = Support =